-We anticipate that we will need substantial additional capital to further our research and development activities, complete the required clinical trials, regulatory activities and otherwise develop our product candidate, DM199, or any future product candidates, to a point where they may be commercially sold.
-We expect our current cash resources to be sufficient to allow us to complete our currently ongoing clinical trials and to otherwise fund our planned operations into the fourth quarter of 2020.
-However, the amount and timing of our future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, the potential expansion of current development programs, potential new development programs and related general and administrative support.
+We anticipate that we will need substantial additional capital to further our research and development activities, complete the required clinical trials, fund our regulatory activities and otherwise develop our product candidate, DM199, or any future product candidates, to a point where they may be commercially sold.
+We expect our current cash resources to be sufficient to allow us to complete our current ongoing Phase II REMEDY trial in patients with AIS and the first two cohorts in the Phase II study in patients with CKD and to otherwise fund our planned operations into the fourth quarter of 2020.
+However, the amount and timing of our future funding requirements will depend on many factors, including the timing and results of our ongoing development efforts, including enrollment in our clinical trials, the potential expansion of current development programs, potential new development programs, and related general and administrative support.
 We may require significant additional funds earlier than we currently expect and there is no assurance that we will not need or seek additional funding prior to such time.